 3. Many people already live in a world without police (pt.
 1).

 If you grew up in a well-off, predominantly white suburb, how often did you interact with cops?
-Communities with lots of good jobs, strong schools, economies, and social safety nets are already, in some ways, living in a world without police (of course, there’s so much more to say here about gentrification, redlining, white flight, and how one function of policing is to keep Black, indigenous, and people of color out of these communities, but check out the readings).
+Communities with lots of good jobs, strong schools, economies, and social safety nets are already, in some ways, living in a world without police.
+Of course, while that’s a useful entry point into a larger conversation about what truly keeps communities safe, it isn’t the full story: there’s so much more to say here about gentrification, redlining, white flight, and how one function of policing is to keep Black, Indigenous, and people of color out of these communities, but check out the readings.

 - Further reading/listening: Thinking about how to abolish prisons with Mariame Kaba